The Pilgrim’s Pod began as a radio show and podcast, which we’ve recorded before live audiences in different church buildings.

 You can download or stream the show here https://pilgrimspod.podbean.com/

 So far we’ve released 5 of our 12 episodes.
-Our next episode will be a special for Christmas of 2019.
+Our next episode will be up and out on Sunday 24th May.
 If want to be sure to catch it, subscribe wherever you get your podcasts, or you can sign up for our mailing list here on this site, and we’ll tell you when it’s ready.

 Each episode of the program has between 4 and 6 segments.